analytic-bias/agora/README.md

 You can then open [localhost:3000](http://localhost:3000) in a browser.

-After making changes to the code, you need to run `lake build` in a terminal and reload the web page inside the "Simple Browser".
+After making changes to the code, you need to run `lake build` in a terminal and reload the web page inside the "Simple Browser".ime

 ### Codespaces